 Requirements and expectations:

-- Fellows will work full time for 8 weeks, beginning Wednesday, June 14, 2017.
+- Fellows will work full time for 8 weeks, beginning in June 2018.
 The number of hours and the daily schedule will be determined by your research advisor and the staff of the Kelly Adirondack Center.

 - Fellows will meet regularly – in person – with the faculty sponsor during the summer.